floorford/bootcamp--week-09--react/scripts/01-jsx/README.md

 - Library: designed to do one thing NOT do everything for you
 - Combining with other libraries and tools: Axios, Redux, ReactRouter
 	- axios: making api requests with js
 	- API?
-Application programming interface - way of talking to teh backend where the data normally lies
+Application programming interface - way of talking to the backend where the data normally lies
 	- Redux: data management library
 	- React Router: url management, deals with page navigation
 - Industry combo, but alternatives for ALL